WesternSydneyUniversity/cdms-comp3036-fsd-assignment-blog-with-solution/README.md

 ## Environment

-In all app / tests and packages find `.env.example` files and copy them to `.env`.
+In all packages `apps/admin` and `packages/db` find `.env.example` files and copy them to `.env`.
 Set your environment variables accordingly!

 ## Running the project